Criminal law of the United States: Drugs

 The Controlled Substances Act governs which substances cannot be used, made, sold, or distributed.
 Drug laws commonly fall into three categories: possession of drugs, distribution, and possession of paraphernalia.
 The use of drugs/addiction is not a crime.
 Drug laws consider weight, value, and intent.
 These laws form the basis of the trillion-dollar "drug war", that (based on drug prices) has not succeeded in reducing the demand for or supply of illegal drugs.
 Various jurisdictions have decriminalized possession of marijuana or some other drugs.

 Bigamy and polygamy

 Bigamy is the marriage of an already-married person to a third person.
 Polygamy is the practice of having multiple husbands/wives.
 For most of American history, both practices have been outlawed in all American jurisdictions.

 Driving under the influence/Driving while intoxicated

 Driving under the influence is operating a vehicle with a blood alcohol level greater than the legal limit, currently .08% in most jurisdictions.
-Earlier, driving under the influence was seen as harmless offense that was typically overlooked.
+Earlier, driving under the influence was seen as a harmless offense that was typically overlooked.